-Separating the wheat from the chaff.
+Separating the weeds from the wheat.
 Yeah, baby!
 That’s what God’s Messiah is gonna do on the last day.
-Earlier in Matthew’s gospel, John the Baptizer said it, so it must be true: “I baptize you with water for repentance, but one who is more powerful than I is coming after me; I am not worthy to carry his sandals.
+Earlier in Matthew’s gospel, John the Baptizer foreshadowed today’s parable when he said: “I baptize you with water for repentance, but one who is more powerful than I is coming after me; I am not worthy to carry his sandals.
 He will baptize you with the Holy Spirit and fire.
 His winnowing fork is in his hand, and he will clear his threshing floor and will gather his wheat into the granary; but the chaff he will burn with unquenchable fire” (Matt.
 3:11-12).
 What a day that will be, right?
-What a day!
-And, if you’re like me, you’re hoping that you’re gonna be part of that “wheat” harvest… the part that gets gathered into God’s almighty granary… not the chaff that gets winnowed out and cast into the fire.
+What a day.
+And, if you’re like me, you’re hoping that you’re gonna be part of that “wheat” harvest… the part that gets gathered into God’s almighty granary… not the weeds and the chaff that get winnowed out and cast into the fire.
 We should all hope for that.

 You know, I spend a lot of time preaching about the unconditional love of Jesus, and about being saved by grace, and about our God being not a God of punishment but one of forgiveness, a God of a million second chances.
-And I believe all of that is true to the core of my being.
+And I believe that that is true.
 BUT… there will be a day of reckoning, when each of us will stand before our maker and have to own up to things done and left undone during our time on earth.
 What’s that gonna be like?
 And what will be the outcome?
-I don’t know, precisely… but here’s what I do know: It’s way too easy to look at our Gospel passage from Matthew today in binary terms: that is, “Well, you’ve got your wheat people, and you’ve got your weed people.
+I don’t know, precisely… but here’s some food for thought: It’s way too easy to look at our Gospel passage from Matthew today in binary terms: that is, “Well, you’ve got your wheat people, and you’ve got your weed people.
 God will take care of those nasty weeds on the last day; but in the meantime, you should keep your distance.
 Don’t be like the weeds.”
 Except, here’s the thing: I’m not sure that Jesus, or John for that matter, is talking about separating “wheat people” from “weed people” on the last day.
-I wonder if what Jesus is actually getting at is the need for us to become reconciled with God through being reconciled with ourselves.
+I’m pretty sure what Jesus is actually getting at is the need for us to become reconciled with God through being reconciled with ourselves.
 It’s kind of like what Pogo the ‘possum (you know, the one from the comic strip) once said, “We have met the enemy and he is us.”
 Pogo was talking about environmental stewardship, but I believe we can adapt his sentiment to our stewardship of the brief span of years we have been granted in this life.
 What if the weeds are not other people… or situations… or anything else that is outside of us?
 What if the weeds are so integrated… so intertwined with our own roots, so much a part of our being, that we have a hard time telling what part of us is weed and what part of us is wheat?
-Maybe we’re even afraid, sometimes, that we’re mostly weed.
+What if we’re even afraid, sometimes, that we’re mostly weed.
 “We have met the enemy and he is us.”

 I am reminded of the story of a young man named “Ged” in Ursula K. Le Guin’s Wizard of Earthsea trilogy.
 Perhaps you’ve heard of it… it’s the story of a boy of humble origin who grows into a great wizard and ends up saving the world.
-There is a lot of good in Ged, but he is wild and proud and dissatisfied with his humble life as a sheep-herder.
-He wants more… and, at one point, he meets a mage named Ogion who helps him understand that he has a vocation for wizarding… and a whole new world of possibilities was opened to him.
+There is a lot of good in young Ged, but he is wildand proud and dissatisfied with his life as a sheepherder.
+He wants more… and, at one point, he meets a mage named Ogion who helps Ged understand that he has a vocation for wizarding… and a whole new world of possibilities was opened to him.
 His little corner of Earthsea, like our own sphere of creation, was always in need of a hero and, one day, Ged found himself in a position to become that hero… but ended up getting himself in way over his head.
 I won’t retell the story in its entirety here… let’s just say that Ged’s life as a rock star wizard got off to a good start due to a lesson he learned from Ogion early on: you have power over something when you know its name.
-Sad to say, however, Ged’s pride and recklessness eventually resulted in his summoning of a Gebbeth… a shadow monster from the underworld that would pursue him relentlessly… dogging his steps from one end of Earthsea to the other… intent on destroying Ged, the people he cared for and sabotaging every good cause he undertook.
+Sad to say, however, Ged’s pride and recklessness eventually resulted in his summoning of a Gebbeth… a shadow monster from the underworld that would pursue him relentlessly… dogging Ged’s steps from one end of Earthsea to the other… intent on destroying him, the people he cared for and sabotaging every good cause he undertook.
 It’s hard to be a hero when you’re always craning your neck over your shoulder… looking for the shadow… waiting to feel the claws of the beast rake you and drag you down.
-And so Ged ended up spending a lot of time alone… and scared… and on the run.
+And so, Ged ended up spending a lot of time alone… and scared… and on the run.
 Years!
-Until one day, when things seemed to be at their worst, Ged managed to find his way back home to Ogion, who helped Ged understand that, in order to be rid of the Gebbeth once and for all he, himself, must become the hunter, find the beast and confront it… run it to ground.
-He does, of course.
-And what surprised Ged was that the shadow monster seemed to be every bit as afraid of him as he had been of it.
-In the end, Ged pursued the beast to the end of the earth, to a gray place that was neither light nor dark, across a low, stone wall that separated this world from the next.
+Until one day, when things seemed to be at their worst, Ged managed to find his way back home to Ogion, who helped him understand that, in order to be rid of the Gebbeth once and for all he, Ged, must become the hunter, find the beast and confront it… run it to ground.
+And he does.
+And what surprised Ged was that the shadow monster seemed to be every bit as afraid of him as he’d been of it.
+In the end, Ged pursued the beast to the ends of the earth, to a gray place that was neither light nor dark, across a low, stone wall that separated this world from the next.
 His nemesis was cornered.
-There was nowhere else it could run… the moment of truth was at hand.
-Ged stepped forward… and embraced the shadow… called it by its name: “Ged,” because it was his own shadow… the shadow of ego and self-centeredness… the weeds in his life… that he had set loose but failed to claim so long ago.
+There was nowhere else it could run.
+The moment of truth was at hand.
+Ged stepped forward… embraced the shadow… and called it by its name: “Ged,” because it was his own shadow… the shadow of ego and self-centeredness… the weeds in his life… that he had set loose, but failed to claim as his own so long ago.
 And that’s only the first book of the trilogy.
 The lessons Ged learned during his journey… through years of reckless pride, then denial and finally reconciliation… were formative in his struggle to live into his vocation as a mage and to become the hero the world needed so much.

 So here we sit wondering how we’re going to cope with all of the weeds in our lives… the weeds that are so much a part of us that it’s had to tell where they end and where God’s good wheat begins.
 We all want to rid our lives of sin… so that we can be closer to God… but it’s hard.
 If it was black and white, then it would be easier to tell that which is from God and that which is of the Enemy.
 Wouldn’t it be great if it was just wheat… and weeds… if it was just sheep and goats… like it was in another parable Jesus told.
 But it’s not that easy.
-A good friend once told me that he often thinks of himself as a “shoat…” about half and half… half sheep and half goat.
-And if we’re honest with ourselves, we probably don’t feel all that differently about the weed content of our lives.
+A good friend once told me that he thinks of himself as a “shoat” most days… about half-sheep and half-goat.
+And if we’re honest with ourselves, we probably don’t feel all that differently about the weed content of our lives on any given day.
 We have met the enemy and he is us.
-It’s messy and complicated and there’s no telling how much progress we’ll have made untangling that mess by the time we’re called to account for our lives.
+It’s messy and complicated, and there’s no telling how much progress we’ll have made untangling that mess by the time we’re called to account for our lives.
 And that day will come.

-You’ve heard it said that the first step in solving a problem is to name it… to admit that it exists.
+You may have heard it said that the first step in solving a problem is to name it… to admit that it exists.
 We must claim the weeds in our lives.
-Surely they are seeds sown by the Enemy… but they’re also as much a part of us as the good grain God intends us to become.
+Surely, they are seeds sown by the Enemy… but they’re also as much a part of us as the good grain God intends us to become.
 So be reconciled to yourself.
 This is the first step on your path to true righteousness… which is “at-one-ment” with your Heavenly Father.

 Let anyone with ears… listen!